History of the Ukrainian minority in Poland: Ukrainian responses to Polish governance

+Demographics

+The results of the 1931 census (questions about mother tongue and about religion) in voivodeships with significant Ukrainian populations:

+Ukrainian/Ruthenian and Greek Catholic/Orthodox majority minority counties are highlighted with yellow.

+In total in these six voivodeships the census counted 4,375,151 people with Ukrainian or Ruthenian mother tongue.
+In the rest of inter-war Poland there were further 66,471 people with Ukrainian or Ruthenian mother tongue, for a grand total of 4,441,622 in entire Poland.

-Second World War
+World War II

 In 1939 Poland was occupied by Germany and the Soviet Union, the mostly Ukrainian-inhabited territories of Volhynia and Galicia were annexed by the Soviet Union.
 Some territories inhabited by Ukrainians, however, were placed under German control.
 In these areas, Ukrainian cultural activities such as theaters, schools and reading rooms that had been suppressed by the Polish government were reestablished.
 Approximately twenty Ukrainian churches were revived.

-During World War II the Ukrainian Central Committee (UCC), which was the officially recognized Ukrainian community and quasi-political organization under the German occupation, was founded and based in Cracow.
+During World War II the Ukrainian Central Committee (UCC), which was the officially recognized Ukrainian community and quasi-political organization under the German occupation, was founded and based in Kraków.
 It was responsible for social services, veteran affairs, education, youth and economic activities.
 For example, after a flood and famine in Transcarpathia, the committee was able to save and resettle 30,000 Ukrainian children.
 By late 1943 it operated 1,366 kitchens and was able to feed 100,000 people.
 The committee's interventions led to the release of 85,000 ethnic Ukrainian prisoners-of-war (presumably, from the Polish military) who were captured during the German-Polish conflict.
 It was unable, however, to intervene in the brutal treatment of Ukrainian prisoners who had fought in the Soviet military.
 When the Germans began to kill Ukrainian peasants in the Zamość region for alleged resistance, Kubiyovych's protest to Hans Frank was able to halt that slaughter.
 The committee was also able to build student residences housing 7,000 students, provided scholarships worth 1.35 million zlotys, and organized over 100 youth groups, camps and sports clubs.

 A Ukrainian Publishing House was established in Kraków.
 It published numerous Ukrainian works and textbooks.
 In spite of problems with German censors and chronic paper shortages, the Ukrainian Publishing House also published a Ukrainian daily newspaper.